khaliqgant/khaliqgant.com/README.md

-khaliqgant.com
+khaliqgant.com - A [Flask](http://flask.pocoo.org/docs/0.10/) App
 =====

-My personal website and also a good way for me to learn python and django.
+My personal website and also a good way for me to learn python

 What I want to accomplish